qwertyarpit/URL_Shortner/README.md

 ## AI Usage

-ChatGPT  for generating some test cases int test file
+ChatGPT for generating some test cases in test file

-## Submission

-1. Ensure all tests pass
-2. Zip your solution
-3. (Optional) Add notes about your approach
-4. Share the repository link as instructed

    ```